fjarri/poetic_edda/README.rst

 * Check all overfull hboxes (I'm leaving this check for the future, becasue I do not know how long the stanza names in other chapters will be).
 * Proofread everything
+* Find a way to remove whitespace from top and bottom of longtable